Court system of Canada: Levels and branches of the court system

-A note on terminology
+Terminology

 There are two terms used in describing the Canadian court structure which can be confusing for which clear definitions are useful.

 Provincial courts

-The first is the term "provincial court", which has two quite different meanings, depending on context.
+The first is the term provincial court, which has two quite different meanings, depending on context.
 The first, and most general meaning, is that a provincial court is a court established by the legislature of a province, under its constitutional authority over the administration of justice in the province, set out in s.
 92(14) of the Constitution Act, 1867.
 This head of power gives the provinces the power to regulate "... the Constitution, Maintenance, and Organization of Provincial Courts, both of Civil and of Criminal Jurisdiction, and including Procedure in Civil Matters in those Courts".
-All courts created by a province, from the small claims court or municipal by-law court, up to the provincial court of appeal, are "provincial courts" in this general sense.
+All courts created by a province, from the small claims court or municipal by-law court, up to the provincial court of appeal, are provincial courts in this general sense.

 However, there is a more limited meaning to the term.
-In most provinces, the "Provincial Court" is the term used to refer to a specific court created by the province which is the main criminal court, having jurisdiction over most criminal offences except for the most serious ones.
+In most provinces, the Provincial Court is the term used to refer to a specific court created by the province which is the main criminal court, having jurisdiction over most criminal offences except for the most serious ones.
 The Provincial Court of a particular province may also have a limited civil jurisdiction, over small claims and some family law matters.
 The exact scope of the jurisdiction of the Provincial Court will depend on the laws enacted by the particular province.
 Provincial Courts in this sense are courts of limited statutory jurisdiction, sometimes referred to as "inferior courts".
 As courts of limited jurisdiction, their decisions are potentially subject to judicial review by the superior courts via the prerogative writs, but in most cases there are now well-established statutory rights of appeal instead.

 To distinguish between the two meanings of the term, capitalization is used.
-A reference to a "provincial court" normally is a reference to the broad meaning of the term, any court created by the province.
-A reference to "Provincial Court" normally is referring to the specific court of limited statutory jurisdiction, created by the province.
+A reference to a provincial court normally is a reference to the broad meaning of the term, any court created by the province.
+A reference to Provincial Court normally is referring to the specific court of limited statutory jurisdiction, created by the province.
 The term "Provincial Court" is used in the name of each such court, except for those of Alberta (Alberta Court of Justice), Ontario (Ontario Court of Justice), and Quebec (Court of Quebec).
 The Northwest Territories and Yukon each possess an analogous Territorial Court, while the Nunavut Court of Justice, although a superior court, also has the jurisdiction which is assigned to provincial or territorial courts in other jurisdictions.